 What These Scores Mean in Practice

-• Worth the premium API cost for serious development work
+• Worth the premium API cost ($5 input / $25 output per 1M tokens) for serious work

-• Handles 7 out of 10 issues successfully
+• Handles roughly 8 out of 10 issues successfully

-• Shines when given large codebase context (1M+ tokens)
+• Shines when given very large codebase context

 Explore detailed comparisons in our best AI coding models guide.